direnv/direnv-vscode/README.md

 *	"direnv: Reload environment" reloads the custom environment for the workspace.

+*	"direnv: Reset and reload environment" resets the custom environment for the workspace, then reloads it.

 ### Status Item

 The extension displays a status icon